Apple Cinnamon Cobbler

 Instructions

-• Peel and slice the apples, and add to a mixing bowl.
-Add the fresh lemon juice, vanilla, brown sugar, cinnamon, and cornstarch.
-Mix well, and pour into a greased cast iron skillet (or other oven friendly dish/pan).
+• Prepare the apples.
+Peel and slice the apples, and add to a mixing bowl.
+Then add the fresh lemon juice and stir.

 Notes

-1. Instead of using one kind of apple, feel free to mix a few different kinds!
+2. Instead of using one kind of apple, feel free to mix a few different kinds.

 4. You could also double this recipe and use a 9×13 baking dish.